 Regrettably, I never got a chance to play the multiplayer, so my apologies for not being able to comment on that.
 This is because, firstly, the state of Microsoft’s Azure servers in South Africa will only end with me hurling my controller and, secondly, you need an Xbox Gold membership.
 Besides, in between Anthem and Apex Legends coming out within the same month, will anybody even be playing this?

-It behooves me to mention that the multiplayer aspect of Crackdown 3 is called “Wrecking Zone” due to the physics-heavy gameplay mechanics.
+It is perhaps important to mention that the multiplayer aspect of Crackdown 3 is called “Wrecking Zone” due to the physics-heavy gameplay mechanics.
 Much like Warmonger, which came out way back when PhysX cards were still a thing, the player is able to use super realistic, environmental destruction as an active advantage during gameplay.
 Feel like raising an entire building to the ground to flush your opponent out from hiding?
 Go for it.
 Feel like blasting a hole in the wall for a quick getaway?
 Sure!